markd89/FrontPocket/INSTALL.md

 ## 9. Use the toolbar

-You can start the toolbar by running the following command.
+You can start the toolbar by running the following command:

 ```bash
 /opt/FrontPocket/venv/bin/python3 /opt/FrontPocket/frontpocket_toolbar.py